 As our parents age, many face health problems that make it unsafe for them to continue driving.
-The experienced Maine Elderly Abuse attorneys at Hardy, Wolf and Downing know that adult children often face the difficult conversation with their aging parents when concerns arise about driving safety.
+The experienced Maine elderly abuse attorneys at Hardy, Wolf and Downing know that adult children often face the difficult conversation with their aging parents when concerns arise about driving safety.

-By age 70, eldercare experts estimate that 80 percent of older adults will suffer from arthritis, a painful condition which causes inflammation of the joints and makes turning, twisting and and flexing involved in driving an automobile extremely difficult.
-Advanced age often brings a host of conditions which can negatively effect driving performance, such as weakening muscles, reduced flexibility, limited range of motion and worsening eyesight.
+By age 70, eldercare experts estimate that 80 percent of older adults will suffer from arthritis, a painful condition which causes inflammation of the joints and makes turning, twisting and flexing involved in driving an automobile extremely difficult.
+Advanced age often brings a host of conditions which can negatively affect driving performance, such as weakening muscles, reduced flexibility, limited range of motion and worsening eyesight.

-In addition to age related health changes, studies also suggest that 75 percent of drivers aged 65 and above use at least one prescription medication, but less than one third acknowledged that prescription medication can negatively impact their driving performance.
-Overall, many aspects of age related physical and mental decline make driving more challenging for elderly drivers.
+In addition to age-related health changes, studies also suggest that 75 percent of drivers aged 65 and above use at least one prescription medication, but less than one third acknowledged that prescription medication can negatively impact their driving performance.
+Overall, many aspects of age-related physical and mental decline make driving more challenging for elderly drivers.
 In some cases, it can make driving dangerous or even deadly.
 The experienced Maine Elderly Abuse Attorneys at Hardy, Wolf and Downing understand that initiating a conversation about driving with your parents can be difficult.
 We’d like to make that conversation a bit easier by providing some background information that may help inform your discussion.

 As parents age, adult children often step up to take on the role of caregiver, offering extra support, guidance and help.
 But when parent and adult children reverse roles, adult children may struggle with mixed emotions.
 Guilt, anxiety, anger and sadness are just a few of the reactions adult children feel when they realize their aging parents may not be safe behind the wheel.
-Worse, adult children don’t know how to broach the delicate subject of taking the keys away from their elderly parents, or don’t want to tackle the discussion because it is an emotional minefield fraught with hurt feelings, mistrust and fear.
+Worse, adult children don’t know how to broach the delicate subject of taking the keys away from their elderly parents or don’t want to tackle the discussion because it is an emotional minefield fraught with hurt feelings, mistrust and fear.
 But no matter how difficult it is to tackle this difficult subject, the answer is never total avoidance.
 The Maine Elderly Abuse attorneys at Hardy, Wolf and Downing have seen the repercussions of older adults who are no longer safe to drive, and know the havoc an automobile accident can wreak on a family.

-There is simply too much is at stake to sweep this difficult subject under the rug; both the safety of your loved one, and the safety of others on the road.
+There is simply too much at stake to sweep this difficult subject under the rug; both the safety of your loved one and the safety of others on the road.
 No matter how uncomfortable or stressful the conversation may feel, it’s vital to plan your approach and discuss driving safety with your elderly parents.
 Once you do, you’ll both feel a great sense of relief.

 The best case scenario is that an elderly parent who is experiencing difficulty driving will give up their keys voluntarily.
 Unfortunately, this isn’t usually the case.
 Understandably, many elderly parents resist giving up their keys because getting behind the wheel of a car represents freedom – the freedom to go wherever they choose, whenever they want, without having to ask for help or permission.
 Losing that freedom is a psychological blow that can make elderly parents fear for their independence and quality of life.
 Understanding the emotional side of the equation for your elderly loved one will help you approach the subject with care and sensitivity.